ssosik/blog-data/kubectl_cheatsheet.md

 # ${HOME}/.kube/config

-From https://rancher.tn.akamai.com/g/clusters, select the cluster, then -> Cluster then hit the Kubeconfig File link.
+From the Rancher UI select the cluster, then -> Cluster then hit the Kubeconfig File link.
 Save that to ~/.kube/config.
 Remove the `certificate-authority-data` and add `insecure-skip-tls-verify: true` to disable verifying the servers cert.